 Tennis elbow also know as lateral epicondylitis, is a painful condition that occurs when tendons in your elbow are overloaded, usually by repetitive motions of the wrist and arm.
 Despite its name, athletes aren't the only people who develop tennis elbow.
 You don’t have to be a tennis player to suffer from this condition.
-Call Functional Health center to see which treatment option is right for you.
+Call Vitality Health & Aesthetics to see which treatment option is right for you.

 To learn more, call the office or book online click the online booking tool today.